ParsaDarbandsari/MathTrainer/README.md

 ##### Non-Developers
 You can send a message to my github account and request your change.
 But before you start complaining about everything, keep in mind that this whole project is made by a 12 year old boy **(NO LIES)**.

- > NOTE: This file will be updated as the project goes on
+ > NOTE: This file will be updated with each release